RatnACE/Image-Caption-Generator/readme.txt

 - The TensorFlow library and other dependencies used in this program are essential tools for deep learning and natural language processing tasks.

 - Special thanks to the developers and contributors of the mentioned libraries and tools for making this program possible.

--generate models by running image caption 2.py , with location edited.
--flickr 8k dataset in used.

--Step1.: Make sure all the files are in same folder or directory.
--Step2.: Open GUI.py.
--Step3.: run  the code.
--Step4.: Click on upload an image button.
-        I have worked on small dataset around that have around 8000 .
-        So, only the objects that are present in the image dataset (like humans, dogs , kids ,ground, etc.) can be calsified.
--Step5.: Selected the image File.
--Step6.: click on Generate Caption button.
--Step7.: you have the required output.